ShadowEGGx/obsidian_backup/Database Management Systems (DBMS).md

 ## Schema
-In the context of databases, a **schema** is the **structure** or **blueprint** that defines how data is organized, stored, and related in a database.
+In the context of databases, a **schema** is the **structure** or **blueprint** that defines how data is organised, stored, and related in a database.
 It specifies the database's logical structure, including its tables, fields, data types, relationships, constraints, and other elements.

-In a line: Schema = Logical Representation of a Database
+*In a line: Schema = Logical Representation of a Database*

 ### Example:
 **Student Database Schema**: